-If the TOFA rules apply to your financial arrangement and you start or cease to have a financial arrangement (or part) as consideration for acquiring a depreciating asset, the TOFA rules will operate to determine the first element of cost.
-In general the rules operate to ensure the first element of cost is the market value of the depreciating asset at the time of acquisition.
+If the TOFA rules apply to you and you start or cease to have a financial arrangement (or part of a financial arrangement) as consideration for acquiring a depreciating asset, the TOFA rules will operate to determine the first element of cost.
+In general the rules mean the first element of cost is the market value of the depreciating asset at the time of acquisition.

-In the same way, the TOFA rules can also affect the second element of a depreciating asset's cost when the financial arrangement represents consideration for something obtained which is relevant to the second element of cost, for example, capital improvements.
+In the same way, the TOFA rules can also affect the second element of a depreciating asset's cost when the financial arrangement is consideration for something obtained which is relevant to the second element of cost, for example, capital improvements.